Diving in Arinaga

 Risco Verde (or Green Cliff)is the closest dive site to the town of Arinaga, and is at the northern end of the 'Avenida' - the promenade which snakes all the way along the shoreline.

-This is a nice dive to 10m with lots of life.
+This is a nice shore dive to 14m with lots of life.
 You can find damsel fish, mullet, wrasse, cuttlefish and octopus in this area.
 It can be a good place to find large Spinuous Spider crabs.

 Playa del Cabrón